Signature Areas of Research

 Health and Wellness

-Combining the Arts, Social and Hard Sciences to Make Canadians Healthier
+Combining the Arts, Social Sciences, Biomedical Sciences, and Medicine to Make Humans Healthier

 Research that combines aspects of the arts, population health, public health, biomedical, clinical, Indigenous, social and political science has the potential to increase the effectiveness of health care, health promotion and disease prevention in society.